kencoken/imsearch-tools/README.md

      - `pyzmq` (ZeroMQ)
      - `flask` (*only if using HTTP server interface*)
  + Add `imsearchtools` directory to your `PYTHON_PATH`
- + Update `authentication.py` in the `/imsearchtools/engines/api_credentials` directory
+ + Update `api_credentials.py` in the `/imsearchtools/engines` directory with appropriate
-   with appropriate API keys for each method (see section below for how to obtain keys – note some default keys are provided, but it would be greatly appreciated if you could generate your own if using any of the API functions, as they are linked to my personal accounts *-Ken*)
+   API keys for each method you plan to use.
+Some example keys are provided (commented out) which can be used for quick validation, but these are my personal keys so it would be *greatly appreciated* if you could secure your own using the methods described in the section below if you will be using the API-based engines extensively

 Usage Instructions
 ------------------